Mitsubishiii/2526_TP_PS_CHERIFI_MAROUA/README.md

 #### Output

 With this implementation:
-- `ls > log.txt` writes the command output into the file instead of the terminal
-- `wc -l < log.txt` reads the file as input instead of waiting for keyboard input

   ![Shell output](img/q71.png)
   ![Shell output](img/q72.png)

+- The command `ls > log.txt` redirects the output of `ls` into the file instead of the terminal.
+- The command `wc -l < log.txt` reads the file as standard input instead of waiting for keyboard input  and counts the number of lines.
+The output 21 indicates that the directory contains 21 files.

 This reproduces the standard shell behaviour for basic I/O redirections.

 #### Summary

-*(**find_redirection**) is always called in main.
-It determines whether the command to be executed is a simple command or a complex command that uses redirection.
-In addition, it provides the position of the redirection symbol within the argument array.*

 ```mermaid
 ---